JuliaTesting/ReTest.jl/README.md

   j=J` is not supported).
 Both problems should be fixable.

-  Related to the previous point: in future versions, nested testsets-for might have their "iterator" (giving the values their loop variables) `eval`ed at the module's toplevel (for efficiency).
+  Related to the previous point: in future versions, nested testsets-for might have their "iterator" (giving the values to their loop variables) `eval`ed at the module's toplevel (for efficiency).

 * Testsets can not be "custom testsets" (cf. `Test` documentation; this should be easy to support).